nseidm1/LoadingFragment/README.md

 LoadingFragment has three abstract methods:

 <pre><code>public abstract View onCreateMainView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState);
-public abstract int setInAnimation();
+public abstract void configureAnimator(ViewAnimator   viewAnimator);
-public abstract int setOutAnimation();</pre></code>
+public abstract void configureProgressBackground(ImageView mProgressBBackground);</pre></code>

-onCreateMainView is identical to onCreateView of a standard fragment. setIn and setOutAnimation return an int of the anim resource to use respectively for the in and out transition.
+onCreateMainView is identical to onCreateView of a standard fragment.
+The other two methods provide access to the indeterminate progress bar background, and the managing ViewAnimator.

 There are two public methods: